 On behalf of the people of Tuvalu, the Government, through its Fisheries Department, acts as a responsible custodian of oceanic or designated inshore fishery resources and fisheries rights so that they generate national revenues and sustainable employment opportunities.
 The Department also supports Kaupule (Island Council) and Falekaupule (Traditional Leaders) to manage inshore fisheries to support livelihoods and provide local food security.

-The primary objectives of the Department, as stated in our Corporate Plan approved by Cabinet in September 2013, are as follows:
+The primary objectives of the Department, as expressed in the 3nd Corporate Plan (2020-2022) are: